rjmacready/heroku-buildpack-opendylan/README.md

-# Heroku Buildpack for OpenDylan
+# Heroku Buildpack for Opendylan

 Dylan is a multi-paradigm functional and object-oriented programming language.
 It is dynamic while providing a programming model designed to support efficient machine code generation, including fine-grained control over dynamic and static behaviors.

-This buildpack enables the [opendylan implementation](http://opendylan.org/) in [heroku](https://www.heroku.com/)
+This buildpack enables [opendylan](http://opendylan.org/) in [Heroku](https://www.heroku.com/)

 ## User manual

-Use as a regular heroku buildpack (https://devcenter.heroku.com/articles/third-party-buildpacks#using-a-custom-buildpack)
+Use it as a normal Heroku buildpack (https://devcenter.heroku.com/articles/third-party-buildpacks#using-a-custom-buildpack)

 You should:
 * Have your main .lid at the root directory of the project